Amulet (film)

-Amulet is a 2020 British horror film written and directed by Romola Garai and starring Carla Juri, Imelda Staunton and Alec Secareanu.
-It premiered at the 2020 Sundance Film Festival, was released in the United States on 24 July 2020 and in UK cinemas on 28 January 2022, and was Mark Kermode's film of the week for the Kermode and Mayo's Film Review programme on BBC Radio 5 Live.
+Amulet is a 2020 British supernatural horror film written and directed by Romola Garai and starring Carla Juri, Alec Secăreanu, Angeliki Papoulia and Imelda Staunton.
+It follows a homeless ex-soldier who is offered a place to stay at a decaying house in London, inhabited by a young woman and her dying mother, but begins to suspect that something unnatural is also present.

-The film is about a homeless ex-soldier who is offered a place to stay at a decaying house in London, inhabited by a young woman and her dying mother, but begins to suspect that something unnatural is also present.
+The film premiered at the Sundance Film Festival on 26 January 2020 and was released in cinemas in the United Kingdom on 28 January 2022 by Republic Film Distribution.

 Plot

 Ex-soldier, Tomaz, unearths an amulet at an outpost in the woods.
 It becomes apparent that this is where he was stationed in his former country, which he eventually escaped to make it to London.
 Tomaz periodically has flashbacks to this time and Miriam, a woman who took shelter with him after he spared her life when he caught her trying to pass the border.

 In London, Tomaz works as a day laborer while sleeping in a derelict building with other refugees.
 When the building is set on fire, Tomaz is forced to flee suddenly in the night.
 Unable to breathe from the smoke, he collapses in an alley way and is discovered by Sister Claire, a nun.
 After visiting him in the hospital, she suggests a better way of life for him and takes him to a house, explaining that a woman living there, Magda, needs help with the house upkeep as she cares for her dying mother.
 As she walks away, she is seen throwing Tomaz's money (which he thought lost) into the sewer.

 Magda makes it clear she doesn't want Tomaz there, and he, too, is reluctant to stay.
 However, the two grow accustomed to one another, and Tomaz tries to perform repairs.
 When trying to fix the water pipes, Tomaz discovers a live albino bat clogging the toilet.
 He kills it, but not before it bites him.

 Tomaz eventually sees Magda's mother, whom she keeps imprisoned in the attic.
 Though she is extremely ill, she attacks Magda in front of Tomaz, and he becomes protective of Magda.
 He takes her out on the town, fulfilling her wish to go out dancing all night if she was free.